 To help ensure a healthy pregnancy, schedule a preconception appointment with your health care provider as soon as you begin thinking about pregnancy.
 A preconception appointment is especially important if you're in your 30s or 40s or you have any chronic health conditions or special concerns.
 Consider these preconception planning questions.

-If you've been taking combination birth control pills — whether conventional or extended cycle — no more than a two-week delay in your period is expected after you stop taking the pill.
+If you've been taking combination birth control pills — whether conventional or extended cycle — your period is expected to return within 30 days after stopping the pill.
 You don't need to take a pill-free break before trying to conceive.

 However, it'll be somewhat easier to estimate when you ovulated and when your baby is due if you have at least one normal period before conceiving.
 If you plan to wait a few months, use condoms while your menstrual cycle gets back to normal.

 If you've been using certain types of long-term birth control, such as progestin injections, your return to fertility might take somewhat longer.
-Still, 50 percent of women conceive six to seven months after the last shot.
+Still, 50 percent of women who discontinue progestin injections to become pregnant conceive within 10 months after the last shot.

 Infections such as chickenpox (varicella) and German measles (rubella) can be dangerous for an unborn baby.
 If your immunizations aren't complete or you're not sure if you're immune to certain infections, your preconception care might include blood tests to check for immunity or one or more vaccines — preferably at least one month before you try to conceive.